Slough Children First

 You will be invited to attend a preparation course called Skills To Foster.
 This course offers you an opportunity to find out more about fostering.

-You will learn about why children need to be looked after, how to help children manage their feelings and behaviours, the roles of Slough Children First staff in helping you and the child while placed with you as well as the support to you as a foster family.
+You will learn about why children need to be looked after, how to help children manage their feelings and behaviours, the roles of Foster With Slough staff in helping you and the child while placed with you as well as the support to you as a foster family.

 If you have any children they will be invited to attend a children’s preparation group to talk about what fostering is about and what it might mean for them.